-The cut is perhaps the most important of the four Cs, so it is important to understand how this quality affects the properties and values of a diamond.
+The cut is perhaps the most important of the four Cs, so it is important to understand how this quality affects the properties and values.

-To understand how the pavilion works to make a diamond so brilliant, think of an empty room that has a single candle as its only source of light.
+To understand how the pavilion works to make a diamond so brilliant, think of an empty room with a single candle as its only source of light.
 If a mirror is added to the room, the mirror will reflect the candle's image, creating a second image of the flame and essentially doubling the room's amount of light.
 If more mirrors are added to the room, the room's brightness will increase the original candle flame.
-A well-cut diamond works in much the same way as a series of mirrors that multiply the brilliance of the original light source.
+A well-cut diamond works in much the same way as a series of mirrors that multiply the original light source's brilliance.
 This light is the brilliance we mentioned, and it's this effect that makes diamonds so mesmerizing.

 However, when a diamond is poorly cut (either too shallow or too deep), the light that enters through the table reaches the pavilion facets at the wrong angle and fails to be intensified and reflected properly; it 'leaks' out from the sides or bottom of the diamond rather than reflecting through the table to the eye.
-Less light reflected back to the eye means less brilliance.
-The of the most important to for in a diamond.
+Less light reflected by the eye means less brilliance, The of the most important to for in a diamond.

 Diameter: The width of the diamond through the girdle.